Junpengalaitp/Algorithm-Data-Structure/markdown/binary tree.md

 * tree traversal and recover the binary tree
 * in traversal, add value to a set

+### LC 1302.
+Deepest Leaves Sum
+* BFS get the last level
+* return last level sum

+### LC 1372.
+Longest ZigZag Path in a Binary Tree
+* dp + iterative tree traversal
+  * two dp maps for recording current path length of left and right children
+  * because of ZigZag, the left node path length is its parent length in right map + 1, and vice versa for right node;
+  * in the traversal, update the res to max(res, left len, right len)
+* dp + recursive tree traversal
+  * pre order, update the max length, then traversal the left and right children
+  * left: length + 1 if the direction is right, else length = 1
+  * right: length + 1 if the direction is left, else length = 1

 ## Binary Search Tree
 ### LC 95.
 Unique Binary Search Trees II
 * recursion approach, recursive call on (start, i - 1) and (i + 1, end), the i is the current BST root